HedgeDocs/HedgeDocs.github.io/docs/docs/general/hson.md

     - **Default**: `[ 0.0, 0.0, 0.0 ]`

-**The position of the object within 3D space.** Represented as a three-dimensional array of `number`s, representing a vector3 using left-handed coordinates (X-right, Y-up, and Z-forward), and meters as its units.
+**The position of the object within 3D space.** Represented as a three-dimensional array of `number`s, representing a vector3 using Y-Up right-handed coordinates (X-right, Y-up, and Z-backwards), and meters as its units.

 If this object is a child of another object, this position value is local to the transform